Do you wish to attend a holiday abroad? Look no further than Milos Island Greece.

 It serves almost all purposes of a standard port city.
 These include fishing, snorkeling, and swimming.
 However, its architecture, plan, and proximity to the adjacent ocean waters are what makes it outstanding.

-It is a venue where you must pay a visit to just to see and appreciate nature in its raw form.
+It is a venue where you must pay a visit to see and appreciate nature in its raw form.

 Phylakopi lies in the northern coast of the island.
 It is a ruin of an ancient Bronze Age settlement.
-At the present time, it is almost uninhabited.
+At present, it is almost uninhabited.

 It mainly serves as an excavation site for many scientists who get to the area to study its past.